Marie-Reine de Jaham

-Marie-Reine de Jaham (born February 7, 1940) is a Martiniquais-born writer living in France.
+Marie-Reine de Jaham (born 7 February 1940) is a Martiniquais writer.

 Descended from French planters, she is the granddaughter of Victor Depaz and the first cousin twice removed of Joséphine de Beauharnais.
 At the age of 17, she married and moved with her husband to the United States.
 There, she began a career in advertising in New York City; she later moved to Paris, where she founded her own agency.
 In 1990, she established a Creole cultural association, Le Patrimoine Créole.
 She is considered one of the best-informed experts on Creole culture. de Jaham moved to Nice in 2000.
 There, she established the Cercle Méditerranée Caraïbe with the aim of establishing links between the Mediterranean region and the Caribbean.

 In 1989, she published her first novel La Grande Béké, which became a bestseller and was adapted for television in 1998.
 In 1991, she published a second novel Le Maître-savane which continued the story begun in her first novel.